xvdp/pybinpack/README.md

     * On conda, when making code modifications, sometimes the build goes toconda root environment instead of current environment; not sure why.
     To fix that problem manually uninstall from conda root with `pip uninstall pybinpack` then run ./install.sh again.
     * conda install doesn't really work with current setup-haven't dug up why, thats why I pip install.

+    * bin.width and bin.height are reversed

  3. example